aad-0/simrise/README.md

 these python codes are very raw, you should edit/update them to use on your computer, [EX:PATH vars]
-  These files have heavily modified while working, not written to use as they are
+  These files have heavily changed while working, not written to use as they are You will be seeing commented lines, code block without explanation exc.

 Alpha holds most file/methods that has been tried.
 You should check demo branch